SSBakh/SBU-Blockchain-Winter-22/Homework/400422053/homework3/README.md

 ## questionOne.sol

-You can see an explaination about pure and view functions
+You can see an explanation about pure and view functions
 ## questionTwo.sol
 This is a smart contract.